ilopezgazpio/SemEval-2027-Task-X-Coherence-Aware-Compositional-Fine-Grained-Natural-Language-Inference--CoCo-NLI/README.md

 <details>
   <summary>1.
 Official ranking</summary>

 To be included in the official ranking, teams must submit a system description paper according to SemEval instructions.
-The official result will be based on the final selected submission for each track.
+The official result will be based on the final selected submission for each track and will report the three main scores: `F-measure`, `SoftCons`, and `HardCons`.
 </details>

 <details>